ajaythomas123/img-proxy/README.md

-# img-proxy
+# img-proxy (Beta)
-A custom polymer element to load images using images.weserv.nl proxy.
+A custom polymer element to resize and display images using images.weserv.nl proxy.